sindresorhus/eslint-plugin-unicorn/docs/rules/no-typeof-undefined.md

 Checking if a value is `undefined` by using `typeof value === 'undefined'` is needlessly verbose.
 It's generally better to compare against `undefined` directly.
 The only time `typeof` is needed is when a global variable potentially does not exists, in which case, using `globalThis.value === undefined` may be better.

+Historical note: Comparing against `undefined` without `typeof` was frowned upon until ES5.
+This is no longer a problem since all engines currently in use no longer allow reassigning the `undefined` global.

 ## Fail

 ```js